-Mark handled his first divorce cases as a law clerk, even before becoming an attorney in 1987.
-As an attorney, Mark initially worked on business, construction, real estate, estate planning, and family law matters.
-Over time, divorce and family law became Mark’s main focus and he gained an excellent reputation in the courtroom and at the negotiating table.
-Mark’s experience included most all questions that can arise in divorce and family law, including parenting, business and real estate issues, and complex financial and parenting matters.
+Mark works as a mediator and a Collaborative lawyer.
+He handled his first divorce cases in the mid-1980s as a law clerk while in law school.
+After becoming a lawyer in 1987, Mark moved back to Seattle, where he worked on business, construction, tax, real estate, estate planning, and family law matters.
+Over time, divorce and family law became Mark’s main focus and he earned an outstanding reputation in the courtroom and at the negotiating table.
+Mark’s experience includes most everything that arises in divorce and family law, including complex issues in parenting, business and real estate, and finance.

-In 2003, Mark started to find his way into collaborative divorce and mediation.
-He enrolled in classes, trainings, and workshops, and over time built skills and gained experience assisting clients in these processes.
-In January 2007, Mark finished his last family law trial to become a full-time Collaborative Divorce lawyer and divorce mediator.
+In 2003, Mark found his way to Collaborative Divorce and mediation.
+He enrolled in classes and did the necessary work to build skills and gain experience to be able to effectively assist clients to reach agreements outside the legal system.
+In January 2007, Mark finished his last family law trial.
 He now works exclusively to help clients reach agreements without court intervention.
-With his experience, Mark understands the challenges of divorce, and can help clients achieve reality-based solutions that are supportive of their long-term goals and interests.
+Mark also added a Certified Divorce Financial Analyst® certification to better help clients address important financial questions for their futures.
+With his experience, Mark understands the challenges of divorce, and can help clients achieve reality-based solutions that are supportive of their long-term goals, needs, and interests.